hidden-r4d/discord-nuker/README.md

 # discord-nuker

  Simple **bot** for removing all channels/roles, banning all members, and generally causing havoc.

+## Commands

 {prefix}ban - Bans all server members.